 Kid’s Economic Glossary – Scholastic – A glossary of economic terms to help you better understand the economic and the current economic crisis.

 Wise Pockets Clubhouse for Kids – Wise Pockets teaches you about earning, saving and spending.
-Meet new friends, read stories and do some fun activites!
+Meet new friends, read stories and do some fun activities!

-Young Americans – For Kids – Ready to be money smart?
-If you like money and want to learn how to earn it, manage it and spend it wisely, this is the site for you.
-There are lots of classes, camps and activities that will get you started and keep you going!
+Young Americans – For Kids – Are your kids ready to be money smart?
+If your kids like money and want to learn how to earn it, manage it and spend it wisely, this is the site for you.
+There are lots of classes, camps, and activities that will get you started and keep you going!